fabbriciocruz/kubernetes/AmazonEKS/Amazon_VPC_CNI_plugin.md

     maxPodsPerNode: 110
     ```

-    The following is an example of a NodeGroup config file:
+    The following is an example of a Managed NodeGroup config file:

     ```sh
     apiVersion: eksctl.io/v1alpha5